Certified algorithms for equilibrium states of local quantum Hamiltonians: Convex relaxations via energy-entropy balance inequalities

 The energy-entropy inequalities is a family of convex inequalities that characterize $\beta$-KMS states and that only involve local observables of $\omega$.
 They were first derived by Araki and Sewell in \cite{arakisewell}.

-\begin{theorem}[{Energy-entropy balance (EEB) inequalities, see \cite[Theorem 5.3.15]{brbook}}] Let $H$ be a finite-range Hamiltonian.
-Then $\omega:\cA\to \CC$ is a $\beta$-KMS state if, and only if, it satisfies\footnote{The function $x\log(x/y)$ is defined as equal to 0 if $x=0$ and $+\infty$ if $x>0$ and $y=0$.}

-\end{theorem} \begin{remark} The cited theorem requires the conditions to hold for all elements in the domain of the generator $\delta$ of the time-evolution operator $\alpha_t$.
+\begin{theorem}[{Energy-entropy balance (EEB) inequalities, see \cite[Theorem 5.3.15]{brbook}}] Let $H$ be a local Hamiltonian.
+Then $\omega:\cA\to \CC$ is a $\beta$-KMS state if, and only if, it satisfies\footnote{The function $x\log(x/y)$ is defined as equal to 0 if $x=0$ and $+\infty$ if $x>0$ and $y=0$.} \end{theorem} \begin{remark} The cited theorem requires the conditions to hold for all elements in the domain of the generator $\delta$ of the time-evolution operator $\alpha_t$.
 On $\cAloc$ this operator takes values $\delta(a)=i[H,a]$.
 It is, however, defined on a larger domain given by the closure of this operator, i.e., the commutator formula on $\cAloc$ is a \textit{core} for $\delta$.
 By the definition of the closure of an operator, $a\in\cA$ is said to be in the domain of $\delta$, i.e., $a\in D(\delta)$ if there exists a sequence $a_i\in\cAloc$ such that $a_i\to a$ \textit{and} $\delta(a_i)\to \delta(a)$.
 Due to the latter, it is sufficient to impose the EEB inequalities on $\cAloc$ only, despite the lack of continuity of $\delta$. \end{remark}

 The convexity of the constraints \eqref{eq:EEBineq} in $\omega$ follow from convexity of the function $(x,y)\mapsto x\log(x/y)$.
 Furthermore if $H$ is a local Hamiltonian, and $a$ is a local operator, then the constraints \eqref{eq:EEB} only involve local observables of $\omega$.
 Note that for $\beta = +\infty$ (zero temperature), the constraint \eqref{eq:EEBineq} reduces to the inequality \eqref{eq:groundstate} which characterizes the ground states of $H$.